aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ![working-with-styles-aspose-words-cpp-1](working-with-styles_1.png)

-In this sample document, the text formatted with the ‘Heading 1’ paragraph style is ‘Insert Tab’, ‘Quick Styles’ and ‘Theme’, and the text formatted with the ‘Intense emphasis’ character style is the several instances of blue, italicized, bold text such as ‘galleries’ and ‘overall look’.
+In this sample document, the text formatted with the ‘Heading 1’ paragraph style is ‘Insert Tab’, ‘Quick Styles’ and ‘Theme’, and the text formatted with the ‘Intense emphasis’ character style is the many instances of blue, italicized, bold text such as ‘galleries’ and ‘overall look’.

 ### The Code